etruong249/Fruit-Veggie-Classification/README.md

 ## Goal:

+The main goal was to compare performances of different architectures for convolutional neural networks.
+With each network having to label fruits and vegetables that were either rotten or fresh.
+We also were curious of the effects of splitting up the classification as well as seeing pretrained vs not pretrained models and stacked vs not stacked models to compare performance and get an idea of what works best for generic image classification.

 ## Description:
 Utilizing different CNN architectures and comparing their performances across 3 datasets.
 The datasets involved are duplicates of each other, but separated into different folders so they can be labeled differently.
 The number of classes across the datasets are as follows: Fruits_Vegetables_Dataset - 20 classes, Fruits_and_Veggies - 10 classes, Freshness - 2 classes.